 Red and orange vegetables: Carrots, apricots, pumpkin and tomatoes are rich in beta-carotene which helps to protect your skin from harmful UV rays (although never skip sunscreen), prevents wrinkles and improves your health from within, as well as being vital for hair and skin beauty.
 A good rule of thumb is to eat the rainbow – the more colour on your plate every day, the better.

 Nuts: There’s a reason why models snack on nuts and they’re known as the food of eternal youth.
-Brazil nuts, pistachios and hazelnuts are all packed with the antioxidant selenium, as well as vitamin E and coenzyme Q10 – which are vital for skin cell renewal.
+Brazil nuts, pistachios and hazelnuts are all packed with nutrients which are vital for skin cell renewal.

 Fish and seafood: Packed with iodine, full of protein and omega-3 oils, it’s worth opting for fish instead of meat several times a week.
 Besides, stir fried king prawns in garlic, a spicy tuna salad or a lovely fresh side of sea bass baked in Himalayan sea salt with a squeeze of fresh lemon juice are pretty hard to beat and super-easy to make.